rwils83/axonbot_slack/docs/index.rst

 * `Docker <https://hub.docker.com/r/axonius/axonbot_slack>`_
 * `PyPi <https://pypi.org/project/axonbot-slack/>`_

-This bot was built with the help of a few packages:
+This was built with the help of a few packages:

 * `Click <https://click.palletsprojects.com/en/7.x/>`_: For building the command line interface.
 * `Axonius API Client <https://axonius-api-client.readthedocs.io/en/latest/>`_: For interacting with the Axonius API.